SVENTRIPIKAL/Encryption-Decryption/README.md

 # Encryption, Decryption

-A main program that parses & encrypts/decrypts data according to its \
+A terminal program that parses & encrypts/decrypts data according to its \
 provided algorithm, mode, & key arguments.
 The program is also able to \
 read/write data to/from selected files within the default **.test** directory inside \
 the program's parent directory.
 If in/out files are not specified, then the \